-Pineapple Fried Rice – an easy recipe that is perfect for busy weeknights.
+Pineapple Fried Rice – an easy dinner recipe that is perfect for busy weeknights.
 Best of all, this simple side dish comes together in less than 30 minutes with chicken or shrimp & is SO much better than takeout!

 Fried Rice is one of those dishes I turn to the most when I don’t feel like fussing over dinner after a long day.